-Textbook: Calculus: Early Transcendentals, 7th ed., by James Stewart.
-(The material we will cover appears in Chapters 6 through 11.)
+Textbook: Essential Calculus: Early Transcendentals, 2nd ed., by James Stewart.

 Online Homework System: Most of the assigned homework problems will be done using the online homework system WebAssign.
-To use this system, you are require to purchase an access code.
+To use this system, you are required to purchase an access code.
 You may do so either at the campus bookstore or online at www.webassign.net.
 You should access this system as soon as possible and begin your first assignment.
+Your instructor will have more information about this.

 Calculators: Graphing calculators are fantastic tools for exploring mathematics and building intuition.
 They are lousy for doing calculus, particularly the material in this course.
-Therefore no calculators will be allowed on quizzes and exams in this course.
+Therefore bf no calculators will be allowed on quizzes and exams in this course.
 Use or availability of any calculator or other electronic device at quizzes or exams will be a violation of the Academic Integrity Policy.

 Course Format: The course format is two or three lectures (depending on your section) and a recitation each week.
-Your primary instructor will introduce new material in lecture on MW, MWF or TuTh.
+Your primary instructor will introduce new material in lecture on MWF or TuTh.
 Your recitation instructor will answer questions on the course material and the assigned homework problems.
 A quiz will be given in most recitation meetings.
 Exams and quizzes will be given during recitation.
+In MAT 296-100 only, exams may be given during lecture.